 Add A “Pin it” Button To Your Website and Menu Page

-Having a “Pin it” button directly on your website is an essential element of a successful Pinterest strategy.
+Having a “Pin it” button directly on your website is an essential element of a successful Pinterest marketing strategy.
 You want to make it as simple as possible for people to interact with your truck on social, and a “Pin it” button allows your audience to engage and pin your content instantly.
 If you currently don’t have a “Pin it” button on your food truck website, keep an eye out for a future article that shows you how.

 Drive A Call To Action Through Imagery

-A typical call to action is text which prompts your readers to take the next action- whether it be to call your business for catering, enter a contest, join an emailing list or so forth.
+A typical call to action in Pinterest marketing is text which prompts your readers to take the next action- whether it be to call your business for catering, enter a contest, join an emailing list or so forth.
 However, a visual call to action is the perfect way to connect with your audience via Pinterest, since the network is centered around imagery.

 Focus On Quality Not Quantity